Your baby knows how to cry from the moment of birth. In fact, crying is their only way to communicate with you.

 Check that your baby’s diaper is clean.
 Poop will irritate their sensitive skin, especially if they already have a rash.
 Preempt trouble by smearing a layer of diaper cream over the diaper area every time you change them.

 Too late?
 A milk bath can help clear diaper rash.
-A 2013 study showed that treating diaper rash with breast milk was as effective as using hydrocortisone 1% ointment alone.
+A

 Food sensitivities and allergies